MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/data-platform-create-app.md

 search.app:
   - PowerApps
 ---
-# Create a canvas app from Common Data Service in Power Apps
+# Create a canvas app from Microsoft Dataverse in Power Apps

-In Power Apps, create a canvas app based on a list of sample accounts in [Common Data Service](../common-data-service/data-platform-intro.md).
+In Power Apps, create a canvas app based on a list of sample accounts in [Dataverse](../common-data-service/data-platform-intro.md).
 In this app, you can browse all accounts, show details of a single account, and create, update, or delete an account.

 If you're not signed up for Power Apps, [sign up for free](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) before you start.

 ## Prerequisites

-To follow this quickstart, you must be assigned to the [Environment Maker](https://docs.microsoft.com/power-platform/admin/database-security#predefined-security-roles) security role, and you must [switch to an environment](working-with-environments.md) in which a database in Common Data Service has been created, contains data, and allows updates.
+To follow this quickstart, you must be assigned to the [Environment Maker](https://docs.microsoft.com/power-platform/admin/database-security#predefined-security-roles) security role, and you must [switch to an environment](working-with-environments.md) in which a database in Dataverse has been created, contains data, and allows updates.
 If no such environment exists and you have administrative privileges, you can [create an environment](https://docs.microsoft.com/power-platform/admin/environments-administration#create-an-environment) that meets this requirement.

 ## Create an app